 - However, if you have some form of infection in addition to pleurisy then you will also experience the signs and symptoms associated with that condition.

-I hope this hub has been useful in giving you more information about pneumonia and pleurisy.
+I hope this article has been useful in giving you more information about pneumonia and pleurisy.
 However, as always, this article is not a substitute for professional medical advice.
-If you are experiencing any of the signs described in the article then speak to your doctor as soon as possible.
+If you are experiencing any of the signs described here then speak to your doctor as soon as possible.

 © 2013 Helen Murphy Howell